alexander-mathieu/whether_sweater_express/README.md

 ### Running Tests

-Tests are implemnted with Jest, and can be run with `$ npm test`.
+Tests are implemented with Jest, and can be run with `$ npm test`.

 Example of expected output:
 ```